Visitors logged in to a Scrivito-based website can open pages that have been marked as restricted.

 To add a visitor identity provider, open the Scrivito Dashboard in your browser, select the “Settings” tab of your website, and enter the details in the “Visitor Identity Providers” section.

 With this, we are done with editor authentication.
-For visitors, your app needs to provide a means to authenticate in order to get access to restricted content.
+For visitors, your app needs to implement Visitor Authentication with IAM.

 As a default, when logging in to a Scrivito-based website as an editor, Scrivito uses the first editor identity provider from the ones configured in your Console.